jkeat/fboil/README.md

 I'd recommend reading through the Makefile so you know what the different commands are actually doing.

 ### TODO:
-+ More tutorial-esque instructions
++ More detailed README instructions (numbered steps)
 + `Collectstatic configuration error` on Heroku
 + use Flask-Security instead of self-rolled email confirmation & password reset systems
-+ Favicon stuff
++ Make a simple extension of fboil (a blog or something)

 ### Ideas for next steps
 + Send emails in background task